-USCIS issues a filing receipt (in duplicate to the lawyer and conditional resident) that extends the conditional resident’s status for a full year beyond the date shown on the I-551.
-The receipt, accompanied by the I-551 and an unexpired foreign passport, is valid for entry to the U.S. following travel abroad.
+USCIS issues a filing receipt (in duplicate to the lawyer and conditional resident) that serves as evidence of CR status for 24 months beyond the date shown on the I-551.
+The receipt, accompanied by the I-551 and an unexpired foreign passport, is valid for entry to the United States. following travel abroad.
 Also, the receipt, accompanied by the expired I-551, is evidence of employment authorization in the United States which can be provided to an employer for purposes of proving eligibility to work, as explained below.

 The status of an I-751 can be tracked online at www.uscis.gov.
 You also have an option to sign up for email or SMS status updates.
 Please note that for I-751s, USCIS tracks cases by the “application number” shown on the biometrics appointment notice, not by the “receipt number” shown on the receipt notice (which if tracked just shows “your case cannot be found”).
 Also please note that the I-751 will be shown in the system as a “CRI89 Petition to Remove Conditions of Permanent Residence.”

-The photograph, signature and index finger print will later be used to generate the new I-551 when the Form I-751 is approved.
+The photograph, signature and index fingerprint will later be used to generate the new I-551 when the Form I-751 is approved.